jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Shortly after the initial release of KDE and its licensing confusion, an enterprising opensource advocate saw the need for a truly open and free desktop environment.
 His name was [Miguel De Icaza](https://en.wikipedia.org/wiki/Miguel_de_Icaza "Miguel").

-#### Miguel de Icaza
+#### Miguel de Icaza and GNOME history

 ![*Miguel de Icaza*](images/Chapter-04/People/351px-Miguel_de_Icaza.jpg "Miguel de Icaza")

 GNOME[^33] initially stood for GNU Network Object Model Environment but the acronym is no longer used[^28].
 GNOME was a GNU project directly created under the GPL.
 The first major GNOME release was done by Miguel in March of 1999.
 This project used the [*GTK+*](http://www.gtk.org/ "GTK+"), commonly mistaken as the *Gnome Tool Kit*, used to stand for the GIMP Tool Kit.
 The toolkit is once again known as **GTK**.
 GTK is a library useful for creating standalone applications with multiple development language bindings as well.

 In an interesting development Miguel ended up forming the company that became Xamarin, a cross development mobile platform using C# to develop for Android and iOS--shortly after Microsoft began opensourcing the C# language.
 Recently Xamarin was purchased by Microsoft and Miguel was a Microsoft VP.
 Miguel has always been a software pragmatist - always chasing the best technology and open sourcing it.
 He took much criticism because he started the Mono project in bringing Microsoft's C# and .NET platform to Linux, because he saw C# as the best language to develop in cross platform.
 This brought about the condemnation of Richard Stallman, calling Miguel, "*A traitor to free software.*" [^30]  Miguel's response to Stallman was a beautiful example of how to diffuse an inflammatory situation: